best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 Vignettes are a form of supplementary documentation, containing applied examples that demonstrate the intended use of the code in your project or package.
 Docstrings may contain examples applying individual functional units, while vignettes may show multiple units being used together.
-The term vignette is usually used with reference to R packages, for example this introduction to the [`dplyr` package](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html) for data manipulation.
+We use the term vignette with reference to R packages, for example this introduction to the [`dplyr` package](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html) for data manipulation.
 However, the same long-form documentation is beneficial for projects in any programming language - for instance the [`pandas` basics guide](https://pandas.pydata.org/docs/user_guide/basics.html).

 We've seen that [docstrings](docstrings) can be used to describe individual functional code elements.
-Vignettes provide a demonstration of the intended use for these classes and functions, in a realistic context.
+Vignettes demonstrate the intended use for these classes and functions in a realistic context.
-This can help users to understand how different code elements interact, and how they might use your code in their own program.
+This shows users how different code elements interact and how they might use your code in their own program.

 Another good example is this vignette describing [how to design vignettes](http://r-pkgs.had.co.nz/vignettes.html) in Rmarkdown.
 You can produce this type of documentation in any format, though Rmarkdown is particularly effectively at combining sections of code,